tmux-python/tmuxp/README.rst

 - cli: replicate tmux commands too
 - window.split_pane to split-pane
 - experiment: have windows with 1 pane have access to pane objects?
+- have session inherit  window methods of the current active window such as session.next_layout is now available
+- have window inherit some pane methods of current pane? only if just 2?
 - experiment: using .send-keys can be done on session, window and pane level for power?
 - experiment: Server object for managing / orchestrating across sessions?